-- Charnel from Sacrifice is a Card-Carrying Villain God of Evil who is Genre Savvy about how important his place is in the pantheon.
+- Charnel from Sacrifice is a Card-Carrying Villain God of Evil who is well aware about how important his place is in the pantheon.
 Amusingly, Charnel is publicly the most fervent opponent of the game's Final Boss, Omnicidal Maniac Marduk, as he doesn't like competitors.
 It remains ambiguous just how much he knows about who's really responsible for summoning Marduk and whether his lines of reasoning for siccing you on the other gods are genuine or simply him using you to settle his old grudges.

-- Kri from Rise Of The Kasai.
+- Kri from Rise of the Kasai.
 Neither it nor its followers make any attempt to hide or justify it.